Scroll to content

 Words to be learnt for weekly spelling tests

-Year 3/4 and 5/6 statutory word lists
+Year 3/4 and 5/6 statutory word lists: these words should be written correctly when writing independently

 Have you tried these different strategies to help you learn spelling patterns, rules and words?